zhihuammu/ODE-book/_sources/chaps/05/chap05_3_convergence.md

 :::

 A linear multistep method which is zero-stable is frequently called 'stable'.
-Essentially a method is stable if errors introduced at one step are not propagated at subsequent steps.
+Essentially a method is stable if errors produced at one step are not propagated (or amplified) at subsequent steps.

 In addition, it is also important for us to know whether the numerical solution $y${sub}`num` will approach the exact solution $y${sub}`ex` when we reduce the step size $h$ towards zero.